stevenshade90/azure-architecture/02-storage-infrastructure/README.md

 ```
 *Figure 4: The PowerShell script used to create the last blob container for the IT department while the Azure Portal and Storage Explorer were not working.*

-Luckily, running the script was successful and provisioned the blob container in the appropriate storage account:
+Luckily, running the script was successful and provisioned the blob container in the appropriate storage account.
 ```plaintext
 Subscription name                  Tenant
 -----------------                  ------